 - Phone number

 - Obtain the contact information of any witnesses of the attack, aftermath of the attack or witnesses who saw the dog attack anyone else.

 - Obtain insurance information from the dog owner and person in control of the dog.

 - Most homeowners and many renters have insurance which may cover a dog attack

 - Call Clark Law and Associates, LLC at 503-238-1010, preferably before you give a statement to any insurance agent.

 - Report the incident to your local animal control.

-If you have questions about any of the above, give our Portland law firm a call and speak with our highly trained team of legal professionals!
+If you have questions about any of the above, call us at (503) 238-1010 and speak with our highly trained team of legal professionals!